Best Physician Assistant Mortgage Loans: 2024 Guide

 The National Homebuyers Fund (NHF) will provide down payment assistance (DPA) of up to 5% of your total loan amount.
 These funds can be used for your down payment or closing costs when you purchase or refinance a primary residence.

 The program doesn’t require borrowers to be first-time homebuyers.
 Its credit score and debt-to-income ratio requirements are flexible, making the program accessible.
+DPA may be used with conventional, FHA, and VA loans.

 Grants and Discounts from Private Lenders